XavierBerger/RPi-Monitor/README.md

 Each release can be installed with a Debian package for **Raspbian**.

-For other (unsupported) distribution see [Custom installation](https://xavierberger.github.io/RPi-Monitor-docs/12_custom_installation.html) chapter of documentation
+For other (unsupported) distribution (such as Gentoo, ArchLinux) refer to [Custom installation](https://xavierberger.github.io/RPi-Monitor-docs/12_custom_installation.html) chapter of documentation.

 ## Documentation